Table of Contents

 This supports the leftist counter-claim that gender, sexuality, and marriage are socially constructed to a fair degree and obviously so in diverse ways; despite overgeneralizations made about superficial observations.
 But it also verifies the leftist view of how powerfully we are shaped by environment, particularly socio-cultural and material conditions.
 This goes back to the main point being made here.
 The political left perceives humans as embedded in dynamic systems, both communal and collective or otherwise interdependent.
 We are in and of the world.
 The world is us.
 We the People are a plural, not a collection of individuals; and that is why we are greater than the sum of our parts, but it is also what offers an escape from the prison of the reactionary mind, the key to the lock.

 We aren’t victims or passengers, much less lone actors.
 Our identities and roles in society aren’t imprinted into our genetics as essentialism and determinism.
 And, since the world we know was created by past generations, we are forever in the position to create our world again, as the Anti-Federalist Thomas Paine so wonderfully put it.
 This was a central concept to the American founding, that the dead hand of past generations could not and should not compel authoritarian submission of the living generation.
-Prior to written texts that trap the past like an insect in amber, traditional societies as oral cultures always treated traditions as organic practices brought to life by voice and invocation, not immutable laws and unchanging doctrines.
-This remains true, as human nature is still the same, even if the media and culture alters its expression.
+Prior to written texts that trapped the past like an insect in amber, traditional societies as oral cultures always treated traditions as organic practices brought to life by voice and invocation, not immutable laws and unchanging doctrines.
+This remains fundamentally true, as human nature is still the same, even if the media and culture alters its expression.

 That is to say we are and always have been free as a people, but this freedom is not individualistic and legalistic liberty, not the mere civil rights written on a piece of paper or upheld in a court of law.
 We are free according to our own human nature, something that can’t be denied or destroyed, can’t be taken away from us.
 We verify and prove this freedom in our own experience.
 And, importantly, we are not lost souls wandering in an alien land, not lost souls waiting for the afterlife in order to return somewhere else.
 Our shared humanity is part of larger systems of a living world in which we are enmeshed and immersed in, a world to which we belong as our home.
 We are social creatures by nature, not disconnected as lone individuals or nuclear families, as worker-citizens or capitalist owners.
 We are not separate and isolated, and so we are not powerless.
 The world we were born into is not inevitable.
 Near infinite possibility is before us, the extent of which we can only discover through experimentation and exploration.
 We are free through acting freely, in knowing the strength of our shared freedom.